 - About Us

 - Creating Support

 - My Account

-“This matter has been resolved to everyone's satisfaction and the parties are now ready to move forward,” said Donald Turner, the chain's president and chief operating officer.
-David Sanford, a lawyer for the plaintiffs, said “Cracker Barrel is very pleased with this settlement,” and the settlement “represents good closure to a bad period.”
-At least 42 plaintiffs, including the NAACP, accused the Lebanon, TN-based company of discrimination in federal lawsuits filed in Georgia.
+“This matter has been resolved to everyone's satisfaction, and the parties are now ready to move forward,” said Donald Turner, the chain's president and chief operating officer.
+David Sanford, a lawyer for the plaintiffs, said, “Cracker Barrel is very pleased with this settlement,” and the settlement “represents good closure to a bad period.”
+At least 42 plaintiffs, including the NAACP, accused a Lebanon, TN-based company of discrimination in federal lawsuits filed in Georgia.